Skip to navigation Skip to content

 Share

-Details: It is not necessary to travel to San Francisco to participate in this study.
-Once an individual has completed the initial online intake form and has agreed to participate, they are emailed the links to two additional online forms and sent a kit via express mail.
 The kit includes a consent form, a health information privacy form, and a medical records release form.
 The kit also includes everything necessary for the blood draw, which can be taken to your local Quest Diagnostics Lab, where the blood can be drawn and then returned in a prepaid envelope to the UCSF MS Genetics Lab.
 There is no cost to the study participants.
-Individuals recently diagnosed with multiple sclerosis living in the San Francisco Bay Area are also eligible to participate in an MRI study to identify relationships between genetic profiles and tissue damage in the brain and spinal cord.

 Please note: this study cannot enroll international participants at this time.

-OR you may contact us directly:
+OR you may contact the UCSF DNA directly:

 Clinical Research Coordinator